During Reiki Level One, you learn how to practice Reiki on yourself and your friends and family. Your Reiki practice deepens after Reiki Level Two.

 For you to balance holistically, during a Reiki treatment, either:

-1. Different areas of your body are touched, for example, your head, shoulders, abdomen and feet.
+1. Different areas of your body are touched, for example, your head, shoulders, abdomen, and feet.

-2. Hands are hovered above these areas.
+2. Hands hover above these areas.

 If you practice Reiki professionally or on your friends and family I would be delighted to know which approach suits you and those you treat best.